Shakhtar, Copenhagen advance as Europa League returns

 Shakhtar Donetsk and Copenhagen reached the Europa League quarterfinals Wednesday as continental soccer returned amid the coronavirus pandemic.

-Shakhtar, the 2009 Europa League winner, won 3-0 in the second leg against Wolfsburg to complete a 5-1 victory on aggregate, five months after the first leg was played.
+Shakhtar, the 2009 UEFA Cup winner, won 3-0 in the second leg against Wolfsburg to complete a 5-1 victory on aggregate, five months after the first leg was played.

 Copenhagen reached the quarterfinals of a European competition for the first time after overturning a 1-0 deficit from the first leg against Istanbul Basaksehir to win 3-1 on aggregate.

 Shakhtar and Copenhagen are the first teams to book their places in the quarterfinals, which are being played in a new tournament format used by UEFA during the pandemic.
-All games from the quarterfinals onward are being played in Germany over one leg, rather than two.
+All games from the quarterfinals onward are being played in Germany over a single leg.

 Manchester United plays LASK Linz later Wednesday with a 5-0 lead from the first leg.
 Inter Milan plays Getafe in a one-off game in Germany because they did not complete a first leg before the European season was suspended.